mentacity/class/git_branch_checkout.md

 git branch
 git status
-git add (* for all or the specific filename) git commit -m "whatever commit message you choose" git push -u origin master
+git add (* for all or the specific filename) git status git commit -m "whatever commit message you choose" git push -u

 ### What this should do, is add the code to my new branch
 With github I can look and see if the change is on the remote